dansmyers/Algorithms/Challenge_Projects/1-Educational_Videos.md

 to get to as you might at first expect.
 For team-based projects, consider digging in to one of the advanced data structures (B-trees, skip lists, splay trees) or describing an algorithms topic that we didn't cover in class.

+If you were already working on a video for Sprint 5, you can continue with that as your topic if you choose.

 ## Creation

 You can use any tool you want to make your video as long as the result is of good quality.
 If you have access to Canvas Studio, I'm finding